| Barefoot on his Harley... and UC Berkeley in the 60's... Born in 1944, Hal Stowers, is a link between Old Florida

 and environmental efforts has come from important and diverse entities.
 The thread they share is an increasing

+awareness and concern for the quality of our environment and what we are leaving for future generations.
 Hal Stowers was proclaimed a "Natural Treasure," by Tampa Bay Area's Pinellas County, Florida, as part of the county's

 75th Diamond Jubilee Celebration in 1987.
 He was asked to create the Official Commemorative of this year-long celebration.